MEDICINE AND SURGERY "F"

 GOUT

-Gout is a relatively common metabolic syndrome caused by increased serum concentration of uric acid, the terminal metabolyte of the purine degradation (see below).
+, the terminal metabolyte of the purine degradation (see below).

 There are different possible causes of hyperuricemia and gout, which therefore cannot be considered a precisely identified disease; rather it is a syndrome that may appear because of: (i) hydiopathic hyperuricemia (hydiopatic, meaning "of no known cause" in this case is probably to be explained as the effect of an unfavorable combination of allelic variants of otherwise functional enzymes in the purine degradation pathway); (ii) increased biosynthesis of purine bases (e.g. myeloproliferative diseases like leukemias and lymphomas; psoriasis); (iii) reduced renal clearance of uric acid (e.g. renal insufficiency); (iv) metabolic conditions such as reduced purine salvage (e.g. hereditary deficiency of hypoxantine-guanine phosphoribosyl transferase).
 Gout may be aggravated by a diet rich in nucleic acids (e.g. fish, meat) or alcohol and by obesity and diabetes.